theSaarco/krb5-helm/README.md

     ```

     It will ask for a password, which is expected.
-4. If you not exit the `ssh` connection, and look at the Kerberos tickets on the client side, you'll see a new ticket for the server host besides the `TGT` that was there earlier:
+4. If you now exit the `ssh` connection, and look at the Kerberos tickets on the client side, you'll see a new ticket for the server host besides the `TGT` that was there earlier:

     ```bash
     $ klist